aline2593/DRS-LCLs-qtl-analysis/README.md

 - Output: 500 MB - 1 GB compressed

 ---
+## Data availability
+Zenodo (10.5281/zenodo.12555794): BAM files and quantifications derived, as well as m⁶A modification information Data was deposited in ENA, under the following accession number PRJEB76585.
+This includes raw fast5 files

+---
 ## Citation

 If you use this pipeline in your research, please cite: